introcompsys/spring2022/resources/glossary.md

 templating
   templating is the idea of changing the input or output of a system.
 For instance, the Jupyter book, instead of outputting the markdown files as markdown files, displays them as HTML pages (with the contents of the markdown file).

+ssh keygen
+  allows computers to safely connect to networks (such as when we used an ssh key to clone our github repos)

+hashing
+  putting an input through a function and getting a different output for every input (the output is called a hash; used in hash tables and when git hashes commits).

+hash function
+  the actual function that does the hashing of the input (a key, an object, etc.)

+SHA 1
+  the hashing function that git uses to hash its functions (found to have very serious collisions (two different inputs have same hashes), so a lot of software is switching to SHA 256)

+git objects
+  something (a file, directory) that is used in git; has a hash associated with it

+tree objects
+  type of git object in git that helps store multiple files with their hashes (similar to directories in a file system)

+HEAD
+  the branch that is currently being checked out (think of the current branch)

+merge
+  putting two branches together so that you can access files in another branch that are not available in yours

 ```